Suficio/mineflayer-pathfinder/README.md

 ## Advanced Usage

-The following code illustrates how a rudimentary LPA* implementation of pathfinding could work.
+The following code illustrates how a rudimentary D* Lite implementation of pathfinding could work.
 Familiarize yourself with how the pathfinder algorithms work before using them.
 ```js
 const mineflayer = require('mineflayer');